Street improvements help create a network of “neighborhood-friendly streets” to improve the safety and comfort of routes to school.

-Learn more about projects to be constructed beginning in Spring 2017 at the following clusters of schools:
+Learn more about projects to be constructed at the following clusters of schools:

 Encouragement activities promote the fun, generating excitement and interest in walking and bicycling.
 The goal is to increase the number of children who walk and bicycle to school safely.
 Encouragement and education efforts are closely intertwined, rewarding participation and educating children and adults about the safety and the health benefits of bicycling and walking.
 Enthusiasm can buoy support for changes that might require more time and resources, such as constructing a new sidewalk.

 Capture the Spirit of Walk to School Day 2016